Services for SOE

 Update for School of Education Students

-Starting in the Fall 2022 semester, students enrolled in in-person programs at the School of Education (SOE) will be eligible for Counseling Center services.
+Students enrolled in in-person programs at the School of Education (SOE) are eligible for Counseling Center services.
 The following programs are considered “in-person” programs:

 - ITGL (International Teaching and Global Leadership)

 - UT (Urban Teachers-Baltimore cohort)

 **Students in other SOE programs can access free, confidential mental health support 24/7 by calling the Johns Hopkins Student Assistance Program (JHSAP).
 To make an appointment with a JHSAP clinician via televideo or in person in East Baltimore or Washington, DC, call 443.287.7000, email email@example.com, or visit Request an Appointment | Johns Hopkins Student Assistance Program (jhsap.org).
 Other free resources available to JHU students include scheduled mental telehealth appointments and TalkNow 24/7 support via Timely Care.
 Please visit Emotional & Mental – Johns Hopkins University Student Well-Being (jhu.edu) for a full list of resources and details.**

 For SOE students in the above programs, the below services and programs will be available at the Counseling Center.

 Meet the new Counseling Center liaison to the School of Education, Andrea Regenberg, LCSW-C!
 Andrea is experiencing in working with undergraduate and graduate students from a variety of backgrounds and is excited to be working with the SOE students.
 Learn more about Andrea here.

 Andrea will be available on-site at the SOE in Room 131 for Chat with a Counselor hours.
 During these visits, students can ask questions about mental health, learn strategies to manage stress/academics/life, and also learn about mental health resources and services at JHU.
 If you would like to talk with Andrea, click here to sign up and reserve your spot!